helium/HIP/0078-mobile-subdao-onboarding-fees.md

 $\text{IOT DCs burned per 30 days in USD} = 75,000 \text{USD.}$

-This special treatment of IOT shall last until the fourth halvening of HNT emissions, which is scheduled for 1 August 2027.
+This special treatment of IOT shall last until the fourth halvening of HNT emissions, which is scheduled for 1 August 2027, when *Floor* for IOT shall revert to 1.

 In other words, as soon as the IOT subDAO achieves a monthly DC burn of $75,000, its founder’s bonus will become irrelevant.
 If it cannot achieve this burn by 1 August 2027, it will have to succeed or fail on its own merits.